 For the cake:

-In a medium mixing bowl, whisk together the flour, baking powder, baking soda, cocoa powder and salt.
+- In a medium mixing bowl, whisk together the flour, baking powder, baking soda, salt, and cinnamon.

 For the frosting:

-Lay one cake layer flat side-up on a cake plate.
+- Lay one cake layer flat-side up on a cake plate or pedestal.
 Tuck in strips of baking paper under the cake edges to keep the plate clean.

-Use about 1 cup of frosting to fill the bottom cake layer then top with the other cake layer, flat side-up.
+- Use about a third of the frosting to fill the bottom cake layer, then top with the second cake layer and repeat.
+Place the final cake layer flat-side up.
 Use the rest of the frosting to ice the whole cake.
 Serve.